solliancenet/MCW-MLOps/Hands-on lab/HOL step-by step - MLOps.md

    ![Release pipeline](media/48.png)

-2. The release pipeline will run for 5-6 minutes.
+2. The release pipeline will run for about 15 minutes.
 Proceed to the next task when the release pipeline successfully completes.

 ### Task 4: Review Release Pipeline Outputs